-Google all you want, but visiting a college is the best way to find out if it’s truly right for you.
+Google all you want, but visiting a college virtually or in person is the best way to find out if it’s truly right for you.

 Admission officers suggest you identify and prioritize the information you want to learn from the campus before you depart.
 General rule of thumb: avoid questions that could result in “yes/no” answers and develop ones that reflect some research.

 Willamette admission officers have suggested the following to get you started: